sjacobo3/Paradigms_SP25_Course_Project/CONTRIBUTIONS.md

 * **[Samara Jacobo](https://github.com/sjacobo3)**

-  * Implemented Feature 3.1, which renders a preview of all the listings with the status available, making each card clickable to see a detailed view of the listing details.
+  * Implemented Feature 3.1, which renders a preview of all the listings with the status available, added on by making each card clickable to see a detailed view of the listing details.

 * **[Kaia Damian](https://github.com/kaiadamian)**